whl1729/read/computer/graphics/webgl_programming_guide/03_drawing_multiple_points.md

   - requestAnimationFrame() is 1 shot.
     Your callback routine must itself call requestAnimationFrame() again if you want to animate another frame at the next repaint.

+- Pass information to the vertex shader
+  - By creating a buffer object for each type of data in this way and then allocating it to the attribute variables, you can pass several pieces of information about each vertex to the vertex shader.
+  - Other types of information that can be passed include color, texture coordinates, and normals, as well as point size.

 ### Q7：作者是怎么论述的？

 ### Q8：作者解决了什么问题？